sudweb/2015/README.md

 ## Requirements

-This project uses Sass, Compass, node and Grunt because we are cool kids.
+This project uses Sass, node and Grunt because we are cool kids.

 You shoud be able to install Compass and node in a few commands:

-* `gem install bundle && bundle install`
 * `brew install node` on Mac OS X for instance

 ## Install

-`npm install` will install all dependencies mentionned in the package.json file
+`npm install` will install all dependencies mentioned in the package.json file

 Now you just have to type `grunt` to run tasks and watch the changes :)